TheRandomLabs/CurseAPI-Minecraft/README.md

 # CurseAPI-Minecraft
-An extension of CurseAPI that deals with the creation, parsing, and installation of Minecraft modpacks.
-Ironically, CurseAPI-Minecraft is larger than CurseAPI.
+An extension of CurseAPI that deals with the parsing of Curse manifests.
+Used by several other projects relating to modpack management and installation.

 Example Gradle buildscript: